Events

 The 18th Annual Human Rights Conference

 Join the Human Rights Institute for our 18th annual Human Rights Conference.
 This year, we will be focusing on sustainability.
-More details to come!
+The event is free and open to the public.

 Click Here for Community Registration!